achoi-1/Active-Directory-Home-Lab/README.md

 On the Server Manager Dashboard select add roles and features -> Next then select DHCP server -> Add Features -> Next and Install.
 Set up the scope by selecting tools from the Server Manager Dashboard -> DHCP -> Right click IPv4 -> New Scope -> Next -> Name the scope ("172.16.0.100-200" for clarity and this lab) -> Start IP Address 172.16.0.100, End IP Address 172.16.0.200, Subnet mask 255.255.255.0 -> Next (skip exclusions and delay) -> Next (skip lease duration) -> Add IP address 172.16.0.1 for Router (default gateway) -> Next and Finish.
 Right Click your DHCP server under DHCP, Authorize -> Right click IPv4 and click Refresh.
 # Step 6.
+Set up the Client virtual machine
+Open Oracle VirtualBox Manager -> New -> VM Name: CLIENT1 Under "specify virtual hardware", allocate an appriopriate amount of memory and CPU based on how much you have (keep in mind we will be running two virtual machines at the same time).
+To set up CLIENT1's network adapter, highlight CLIENT1 and select settings -> Network -> Adapter 1 select Internal Network.
+A pop up asking to select a virtual optical disk file or physical optical drive containing a disk to start should appear.
+Select the Windows 10 ISO file.
+Continue installing Windows 10 OS.
+Ensure you install Windows Pro, not Home.
+Join the domain "mydomain.com" by logging in on the login screen or Start Menu -> Systems -> Advanced System Settings -> Computer Name -> Change... -> Under the Member of... -> Enter domain name and credientials.
+Okay and Restart.
+Ensure you have internet access by opening CMD and using ipconfig or ping.

 # How to Create AD Organizational Units
-On the domain controller, Start Menu -> Windows Administrative Tools -> Active Directory Users and Computers Right Click your domain root and Select New -> Organizational Unit -> Name it _Branches (Tick Protect container from accidental deletion)
+Logon to the domain controller, Start Menu -> Windows Administrative Tools -> Active Directory Users and Computers Right Click your domain root and Select New -> Organizational Unit -> Name it _Branches (Tick Protect container from accidental deletion)
 Right Click _Branches -> Select New -> Organizational Unit -> Name it Toronto.
 Right Click Toronto -> Select New -> Organizational Unit -> Name it Users.
 Repeat to create Workstations.
 PIC 7

 # How to Create Domain User Accounts
-On the domain controller, Start Menu -> Windows Administrative Tools -> Active Directory Users and Computers Navigate to your domain -> _Branches -> Toronto -> Users Right Click Users -> New -> User -> First name: Alice, Last name: Johnson, User logon name: ajohnson -> Enter a password for you to give to the new user.
+Logon to the domain controller, Start Menu -> Windows Administrative Tools -> Active Directory Users and Computers Navigate to your domain -> _Branches -> Toronto -> Users Right Click Users -> New -> User -> First name: Alice, Last name: Johnson, User logon name: ajohnson -> Enter a password for you to give to the new user.
 Ensure you tick "User must change password at next logon".

-#
+# How to Create Security Groups
+Logon to the domain controller, Start Menu -> Windows Administrative Tools -> Active Directory Users and Computers Right Click domain root -> New -> OU -> Name it _Groups.
+Right Click _Groups -> New -> Group -> Make three groups called Helpdesk, Accounting, and ITSupport.